ulrikstrid/ligo/gitlab-pages/docs/language-basics/types.md

 title: Types
 ---

-LIGO is strongly and statically typed, which means that the compiler checks your program at compilation time and makes sure there won't be any type related runtime errors.
-The language itself features types built on top of Michelson's type system.
+LIGO is strongly and statically typed.
+This means that the compiler checks your program at compilation time and makes sure there won't be any type related runtime errors.
+LIGO types are built on top of Michelson's type system.

 ## Type aliases

-Type aliasing is a great choice when working towards a readable / maintainable smart contract.
+Type aliasing is great for creating a readable / maintainable smart contract.
 One well typed type/variable is worth a thousand words.
-For example we can choose to *alias* a string, as an animal breed - this will allow us to comunicate our intent with added clarity.
+For example we can choose to *alias* a string as an animal breed - this will allow us to comunicate our intent with added clarity.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->